MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 1. If more errors, go to step 1.

-Often, a single error will cascade, causing more errors further down in the code.
-It is possible that what looks like many errors are caused by a single small error.
+Often, a single error will cascade, causing more errors further down in the code; it is possible that what looks like many errors are caused by a single small error.
 Therefore, fixing errors one-at-a-time and then rebuilding is usually a good approach, especially as you begin building experience.
 With time, you will be able to spot batches of errors that can be fixed at once.

 > ## C++ Compiler Error Contests
 > C++ compilers are known having very verbose, incomprehensible error messages.
 There
-> are contests to see how you can get the longest error messages with the shortest
+> are actually contests to see how you can get the longest error messages with the shortest
 > amount of code.
 {: .callout}